sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/libraries.rst

 .. image:: media/image89.png
    :width: 800

-In Python CLI, input “import RPi.GPIO”, If no error prompts, it means RPi.GPIO is installed.
+In Python CLI, input \"import RPi.GPIO\", If no error prompts, it means RPi.GPIO is installed.

 .. code-block::